guillaumegenthial/guillaumegenthial.github.io/_posts/2018-11-18-introduction-tensorflow-estimator.markdown

 Let's implement a bi-LSTM + CRF for sequence tagging (Named Entity Recognition is one application) as defined in [one of my other blog posts](https://guillaumegenthial.github.io/sequence-tagging-with-tensorflow.html).
 Here is a step-by-step of the different blocks of our `model_fn`.

+{% include image.html url="/assets/ner.png" description="Named Entity Recognition" size="100%" %}

 You can find the full implementation [here](https://github.com/guillaumegenthial/tf_ner/blob/master/models/lstm_crf/main.py).

 <a id="parameters-and-vocabulary-tables"></a>
 #### Parameters and vocabulary tables

+Let's extract and define a few variables at the beginning of our `model_fn` for easier reuse later on.
 Nothing spectacular here, except that we use a `tf.contrib.lookup.index_table_from_file` that maps strings to ids in the Tensorflow graph.

 ```python